-MBA SEMESTER II

-Course Title: Business Environment

-The purpose of this course is to develop an awareness of the issues related to business and to give the participants the basic understanding of the important aspects of business environment.

-The concept of Business Environment, Significance and Nature; Types of Business Environment: Internal and External Environment, India and WTO; GATS; The changing dimensions of these laws and their impact on business.

-Environment Scanning: Meaning, Nature and Scope; The process of Environmental Scanning PETELS/PESTEL/PEST Analysis; Competitor's Analysis: Porter's Five Force Model; SWOT Analysis.

-Business and the Environment: Legal Business Environment and its impact on business; Overview of Economic Environment; The International/Global Business Environment - An Analysis of the World.
+CO1: To develop an awareness of the issues related to business CO2: To give the participants the basic understanding of the important aspects of business environment.
+UNIT-I The concept of Business Environment, Significance and Nature; Types of Business Environment: Internal and External Environment, India and WTO; GATS; The changing dimensions of these laws and their impact on business.
+UNIT-II Environment Scanning: Meaning, Nature and Scope; The process of Environmental Scanning PETELS/PESTEL/PEST Analysis; Competitor's Analysis: Porter's Five Force Model; SWOT Analysis.
+UNIT-III Business and the Environment: Legal Business Environment and its impact on business; Overview of Economic Environment; The International/Global Business Environment - An Analysis of the World.
+UNIT-IV Political Environment, Socio-cultural Environment of Business (SCEB), Technological Environment; An introduction to MRTP, FEMA and their impact on business.
+Note for the paper setting:

-UNIT - IV

-Political Environment, Socio-cultural Environment of Business (SCEB), Technological Environment; An introduction to MRTP, FEMA and their impact on business.

-- Aswathapa K.: Essentials of Business Environment - Paul, Justin: Business Environment-Text and Cases - Jain, T.R; Trehan, M; Trehan, R: Indian Economy and Business Environment - Sheikh, Saleem: Business Environment - Goyal, A. and Goyal M.: Business Environment. - Cherunilam, Francis: Business Environment.

-Course Title: Marketing Management
+The question Paper shall contain two parts A and B. In Part A the Paper Setter will be required to set Ten Short Answer questions (of two marks each) from any part of the Syllabus.
+In part B, a total of Six Long Answer questions (of ten marks each) will be set selecting at least one question from each unit of the Syllabus.
+Part A shall be compulsory and in Part B the Candidate will be required to attempt any four questions out of six.
+Suggested Readings Aswathapa K.: Essentials of Business Environment Paul, Justin: Business Environment-Text and Cases Jain, T.R; Trehan, M; Trehan, R: Indian Economy and Business Environment Sheikh, Saleem: Business Environment Goyal, A. and Goyal M.: Business Environment.
+Cherunilam, Francis: Business Environment.
+Course Title: Marketing Management Course No.: PSMBTC202 Minimum Contact hrs.: 45 Duration of Examination: 3 hours Maximum Marks: 100 Marks Semester Examination: 60 Marks Internal Assessment: 40 Marks Total Credits: 4 COURSE OUTCOME:

-The course aims to discuss the marketing mix elements in detail and their implication in enhancing marketing effectiveness.
-The students will be able understand the role of each aspect of marketing mix and respective strategies to build a global marketing organization

-Product Characteristics and Classifications; Product Hierarchy; Product Line Analysis; Product Mix Decisions; Role of Packaging and Labeling; New Product Development Process; Designing and Managing Services; Service Quality.

-UNIT - II

-Pricing - Concept and Importance; pricing Objectives; Demand Determinants and Price; Cost Determinants of Price; Pricing Methods; Adapting the Price - Promotional Pricing, Differentiated Pricing, Price Discounts and Allowances; Ethics and Price Strategy-Unfair Trade Practices, Price Fixing, Predatory Pricing, Illegal Pricing; Responding to Price Changes.

-Role of Integrated Marketing Communication; Developing Effective Marketing Communication; Marketing Communication Mix; Factors affecting Marketing Communication Mix; Managing Mass Communication - Advertising, Sales Promotion, Public Relations, Events and Experiences; Managing Personal Communication - Personal Selling, Direct and interactive Marketing, Word of Mouth.

-Marketing Channels; Channel Design Decisions; Managing Channel Relationships; Role of Retailing; Market Logistics; E-Commerce and Online Retail; Exploiting Global Markets; Socially Responsible Marketing.
+CO1: To discuss the marketing mix elements in detail and their implication in enhancing marketing effectiveness CO2: To enable students to understand the role of each aspect of marketing mix and respective strategies to build a global marketing organization UNIT-I Product Characteristics and Classifications; Product Hierarchy; Product Line Analysis; Product Mix Decisions; Role of Packaging and Labeling; New Product Development Process; Designing and Managing Services; Service Quality.
+UNIT-II Pricing - Concept and Importance; pricing Objectives; Demand Determinants and Price; Cost Determinants of Price; Pricing Methods; Adapting the Price - Promotional Pricing, Differentiated Pricing, Price Discounts and Allowances; Ethics and Price Strategy-Unfair Trade Practices, Price Fixing, Predatory Pricing, Illegal Pricing; Responding to Price Changes.
+UNIT-III Role of Integrated Marketing Communication; Developing Effective Marketing Communication; Marketing Communication Mix; Factors affecting Marketing Communication Mix; Managing Mass Communication - Advertising, Sales Promotion, Public Relations, Events and Experiences; Managing Personal Communication - Personal Selling, Direct and interactive Marketing, Word of Mouth.
+UNIT-IV Marketing Channels; Channel Design Decisions; Managing Channel Relationships; Role of Retailing; Market Logistics; E-Commerce and Online Retail; Exploiting Global Markets; Socially Responsible Marketing.
+Note for the paper setting: